dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The 10,000 Hour Rule - All of us have some measure of greatness within us.
-But it has to be cultivated.
-It takes hours of hard work, usually about 10,000 hours, especially when one is young.
+  The diversity in the faculties of men, from which the rights of property originate, is not less an insuperable obstacle to an uniformity of interests.
+The protection of these faculties is the first object of government.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1503 days)